takumayumi/taskite/README.md

 # taskite

-taskite is a simple and efficient task management web application built with Vite, Tailwind CSS, and Redux.
-It helps users organize their work using an interactive board with three task stages: Backlog, In Progress, and Done.

-taskite addresses the need for simple yet effective task tracking, providing a user-friendly interface, essential productivity features, and local data persistence.
-Users can save their tasks as a .json backup file, load previous backups, or export their tasks to an Excel .xlsx file for reporting or sharing.
+**taskite** is a lightweight, local-first task management web app designed for simplicity and productivity.
+It uses a kanban-style interface with three stages — **Backlog**, **In Progress**, and **Done** — and supports features like drag-and-drop, persistent local storage, file backup/export/import, and Progressive Web App (PWA) capabilities.

-taskite is ideal for individuals or small teams seeking a minimalist alternative to more complex project management tools.
+It's ideal for individuals or small teams who need a fast, privacy-friendly task tracker without the overhead of cloud logins or bloated features.

 ## What's New